TiedemannLab/sciCNV/README.md

 dim(raw.data)
 ```

-## Sorting based on nUMI per cell
+## Cell ranking by transcript count (nUMI)

-In this section to have a better understanding of the effect of UMI differencess on normalization we sort UMI counts for cells from largest to smallest nUMI.
+To identify any effects (biases) in normalization related to cell size/ sequence depth, cells are sorted according to their total transcript counts (nUMI) from largest to smallest nUMI.

 ```
 raw.data <- raw.data2[, c(colnames(sort(as.data.frame(nUMI)[1:No.test], decreasing=TRUE)),